vinifmor/bauh/README.md

 - **FPAKMAN_CACHE_EXPIRATION**: define a custom expiration time in SECONDS for application data retrieved from the origin API.
 Default: 3600 (1 hour).

 ### Roadmap
-- Search and install applications
+- Support for other packaging technologies